-MRI-based LVM measurements, LV hypertrophy was observed in four subjects-two with concentric and two with eccentric remodeling.
-In addition, three subjects had increased LVCI levels with normal LVM.
+Measures of LV morphology and function are provided in Table 1.
+In this low-risk population and based on the MRI-based LVM measurements, LV hypertrophy was observed in 4 subjects - 2 with concentric and 2 with eccentric remodeling.
+In addition, 3 subjects had increased LVCI levels with normal LVM.

 A stepwise increase was observed for LVM and LVCI across tertiles of VAT, while VAT decreased for LVEDV and LVSV (Table 1).
 LVEF was not different between VAT tertiles.
-Correlations between LV measures and MR-measures of adiposity are illustrated in Fig. 1; interestingly while for LVCI, LVEDV and LVSV all measures of adiposity were significantly correlated, only VAT was significantly correlated with LVM.
+Correlations between LV measures and MR-measures of adiposity are illustrated in Figure 1; interestingly while for LVCI, LVEDV and LVSV all measures of adiposity were significantly correlated, only VAT was significantly correlated with LVM.
 Overall, strongest correlation was between VAT and LVCI (r=0.54, p<0.0001).

-Multivariable analysis of the association between abdominal adiposity and LV measures
+Multivariable Analysis of the Association between Abdominal Adiposity and LV Measures

-The associations of VAT, SAT and PDFF{hepatic} with LVM, which were observed in univariable analysis (Table 1), were attenuated after adjustment for age and gender (all $p \ge 0.21$, Table 2).
-Further, none of the fat depots were associated with LVEF in any of the multivariate models (all $p \ge 0.14$).
+The associations of VAT, SAT and PDFF{hepatic} with LVM, which were observed in univariable analysis (Table 1), were attenuated after adjustment for age and gender (all $p\geq 0.21$, Table 2).
+Further, none of the fat depots were associated with LVEF in any of the multivariate models (all $p\geq 0.14$).